adambard/learnxinyminutes-docs/elm.html.markdown

 {-- Modules and Imports --}

--- The core libraries are organized into modulues, as are any third-party -- libraries you may use.
-For large projects, you can define your own modulues.
+-- The core libraries are organized into modules, as are any third-party -- libraries you may use.
+For large projects, you can define your own modules.

 -- Put this at the top of the file.
 If omitted, you're in Main. module Name where

 -- By default, everything is exported.
--- Limit what values and types are exported module Name (Type, value) where
+You can specify exports explicity. module Name (MyType, myValue) where

 -- One common pattern is to export a union type but not its tags.
 This is known -- as an "opaque type", and is frequently used in libraries.

--- Import code from other modules to use it in this one -- Places Dict in scope, so you can call Dict.insert import Dict
+-- Import code from other modules to use it in this one.
+-- Places Dict in scope, so you can call Dict.insert. import Dict

 -- Imports the Dict module and the Dict type, so your annotations don't have to